 Nursing Home Claims in Maryland

 Nursing home lawsuits are frequent in Maryland.
 It was not always that way.
 Plaintiffs’ lawyers once expected juries to roll their eyes at nursing home claims, particularly wrongful death claims for victims of advanced age.
-While not quite enough, times have changed.
+While not enough, times have changed.
 Juries do not look at nursing homes with the loving eyes they look upon esteemed doctors.
 Maryland jurors, even in conservative jurisdictions, are showing an increasing intolerance toward nursing homes that do not take care of their residents.

 Getting a Nursing Home Attorney in Maryland